tech · 06 Jan 2025

 Step 5: Testing

 When it comes to RPM development, thorough software testing is as important as the development itself.
-Along with thorough testing activities, developers should prioritize IoMT devices compatibility and smooth integration with the RPM system to achieve best stability possible.
+Along with thorough testing activities, developers should prioritize IoMT device compatibility and smooth integration with the RPM system to achieve the best stability possible.

 Step 6: Ongoing improvements